Computation of Spatial Skyline Points: Conclusions

 \section{Conclusions}

-In this paper, we proposed an algorithm for finding the non-dominated points among a point set $P$ with respect to a set of sites $S$ in $\R^2$.
-This problem was initially proposed by Sharifzadeh and Shahabi \cite{ss-ssq-06} and termed as {\em spatial skyline query} problem.
-We give some geometric insights into this problem to design an efficient algorithm.
-It would be worthwhile to extend the algorithm to higher dimensions.
-We intend to work on the dynamic version of the problem where the set of {\em skyline points} changes dynamically due to insertion and deletion of sites and data points.
-Finding non-dominated points under different domination relations between points will also be interesting to investigate.
+In this paper, we proposed an algorithm for finding the non-dominated or skyline points among a point set~$P$ with respect to a set of sites~$S$ in $\R^2$.
+This problem was initially proposed by Sharifzadeh and Shahabi~\cite{ss-ssq-06} and termed the \emph{spatial skyline query} problem.
+We gave some geometric insights into this problem to design an efficient algorithm to find the skyline points, especially when the points and sites are given in the plane.

+Since our reductions apply in all dimensions, it would be interesting to extend the algorithms to dimensions higher than two, although for geographical applications, the 2-d map is the most relevant.
+It may be more important to consider dynamic versions of spatial skyline queries that support insertion and deletion of sites and data points, and to combine 2-d spatial skyline queries with one or more non-spatial attributes.
+The decomposability of skyline queries means that there are interesting trade-offs to be considered when partitioning the problem on spatial or non-spatial dimensions.